- Board of Directors management

 At NewTown, Ricardo is responsible for one-on-one coaching services to potential and current loan applicants.
 He also coordinates NewTown’s support programs serving Macon-Bibb’s small business and real estate development communities.

 Ricardo thinks the apple scones at Z Beans are amazing with a caramel latte.
-He and my wife love going to the Douglass Theatre for live jazz and plays.
+He and his wife love going to the Douglass Theatre for live jazz and plays.